|Nutrition Facts (per serving)|

 Place the flour, carob powder, and salt in a bowl and whisk to thoroughly combine.
 Set aside.

 In another large mixing bowl, combine butter and sugar.
 Use an electric beater or stand mixer to cream the mixture until fluffy.
-Add eggs and vanilla and beat until combined.
+Add vanilla and eggs, and beat until combined.

 Add flour-carob mixture and nuts, if using, to the butter-sugar mixture.
 Beat just until wet and dry ingredients are combined.
 Scrape brownie mixture into prepared baking pan.
 Bake in a metal pan for about 25 minutes (bake in a glass pan for about 35 minutes).

 Watch cooking times carefully.
 When a toothpick inserted into the center of the baking dish comes out clean, the brownies are done.

 Cool for at least 15 minutes before cutting.
 When cooled sprinkle with gluten-free powdered sugar, if using.